ReCommenXer/BFTest/README.md

 spawn(function()
         while wait() do
-            if _G.AutoFarmFruit and World3 then
+            if AutoFarmFruit and World3 then
                 pcall(function()
         if not game:GetService("Workspace").Enemies:FindFirstChild("Reborn Skeleton") or not game:GetService("Workspace").Enemies:FindFirstChild("Living Zombie") or not game:GetService("Workspace").Enemies:FindFirstChild("Demonic Soul") or not game:GetService("Workspace").Enemies:FindFirstChild("Posessed Mummy") then
                                   Tween(CFrame.new(-9515.3720703125, 164.00624084473, 5786.0610351562))